vmware-tanzu/cartographer/site/content/docs/v0.0.7/about.md

 ## Cartographer Design and Philosophy

-Cartographer allows users to define all of the steps that an application must go through to create an image and Kubernetes configuration.
+Cartographerallows users to define all of the steps that an application must go through to create an image and Kubernetes configuration.

 Users achieve this with the Supply Chain abstraction ([Spec Reference](reference.md#clustersupplychain)).

 The supply chain consists of resources that are specified via Templates.